mcanzi/source-code-mcanzi/content/teaching/teaching.md

 Hi

-In the summer term of 2021 (Apil-July), I'm teaching a __Statistics__ course for MA students in Multilingualism at Universität Konstanz.
-The course is taught online.
+In the winter term of 2021 (October-February), I'm teaching a __Statistics__ course for MA students in Linguistics at Universität Konstanz.
+The course is taugh fully online.
 You can find all of the video lecture material on Vimeo [here](https://vimeo.com/mcanzi).

 You can access lecture slides, source code and practice material from my github repo at **mcanzi/statistics-course**